Nucleomics-VIB/benchmarks/storage_speed_test/README.md

 <img src="pictures/storage_matrix.png" width="800" alt="Storage Speed Test Matrix">

+**Note about NA values:** NA (Not Available) appears when file transfers complete in less than 1 second.
+The timing granularity is insufficient to compute an accurate transfer rate.
+This typically occurs with small files (50MB) on fast storage, cached transfers, or same-source-destination copies on fast media.
+NA values are displayed in plots and excluded from statistical calculations.

 ## Components

 - **`storage_speed_test.sh`** - Main bash script that runs the benchmark tests